RSquad/trustless-bridge-cli/README.md

 - **Fetch Block**
   Retrieves a block from the blockchain by its `seqno` and `workchain`.
 Supports output in `json`, `bin`, or `hex` format.
 - **Prune Block**
   Removes unnecessary data from a block to reduce its size.
 Supports output in `bin` or `hex` format.
 - **Block Proof**
   Generates a proof from one block to another, loaded from a specified file.
 Supports output in `json`, `bin`, or `hex` format.
 Currently works only with blocks from the masterchain.
 - **Block Signatures**
   Extracts and returns block signatures for a specified block in the masterchain.
 Supports output in `json`, `bin`, or `hex` format.
+- **Transaction Proof**
+  Constructs a proof for a transaction contained within a specified block.
+Supports output in `hex` or `bin` format.

 ## Configuration